How to Identify and Eliminate Bot Traffic in Your Account

 Know all the Threats

-The first step is to raise your awareness to the highest level.
+The first step is to raise your awareness of the highest level.
 There are different types of bots out and about on the web, so getting to know them might enable you to recognize them more easily.
 You don’t need to become a world-famous expert in bot traffic, just the right information will suffice.

 More than half of traffic on the Internet comes from bots but they’re not all malicious in nature.
 You’ll often hear (somewhat surprisingly) the classification of good bots vs bad bots.
 The good bots are the web’s very own worker bees who crawl sites for a myriad of information and generally aim to make the Internet a better place.
 Good bots include: